The MOD Video File Format

 When playing this file on a computer the video player software will usually be interested in displaying the whole encoded frame, so this calculation can be used by the video decoder that is used in the player software to display widescreen MOD files at their correct 16:9 aspect ratio.

-The current versions of some video decoders, including Mainconcept and Microsoft's MPEG-2 Video Decoder that ships with Windows 7 (and some versions of Vista) do display MOD files with their correct aspect ratio.
-But there are still many video decoders which do not seem to take the "sequence display extension" into account or interpret the "aspect ratio information" incorrectly, and end up displaying widescreen MPEG-2 files as 4:3.
+At the time of writing, the current versions of some video decoders, including Mainconcept and Microsoft’s MPEG-2 Video Decoder that ships with Windows 7 (and some versions of Vista) do display MOD files with their correct aspect ratio.
+But there are still many video decoders that do not seem to take the ‘sequence display extension’ into account or interpret the ‘aspect ratio information’ incorrectly, and end up displaying widescreen MPEG-2 files as 4:3.

 One solution to this problem is a tool called SDCOPY.
-This can be used to "set the widescreen flag" in MOD files.
-This changes the Aspect Ratio Information to 16:9, and either deletes the "sequence display extension" or changes its display horizontal and vertical size values to match the encoded frame size.
-This effectively satisfies the video decoders which can't interpret the "sequence display extension" values correctly, but the definition of the central 4:3 area is lost in the process.
+This can be used to ‘set the widescreen flag’ in MOD files.
+This changes the Aspect Ratio Information to 16:9, and either deletes the ‘sequence display extension’ or changes its display horizontal and vertical size values to match the encoded frame size.
+This effectively satisfies the video decoders that can’t interpret the ‘sequence display extension’ values correctly, but the definition of the central 4:3 area is lost in the process.

-Note that there are also some MPEG-2 encoders which create widescreen MPEG-2 files as described above, but which mistakenly set the aspect ratio information to 16:9, thus:
+Note that there are also some MPEG-2 encoders that create widescreen MPEG-2 files as described above, but which mistakenly set the aspect ratio information to 16:9, thus:

 Encoded frame size: 720x480